mategyorfy/Image-to-SVG-and-G-code-converter-python/README.md

 ![detection_tab_smaller](https://user-images.githubusercontent.com/57275060/119264561-040f9600-bbe4-11eb-9119-34e07fd50da7.png), ![gcode_generation_tab_smaller](https://user-images.githubusercontent.com/57275060/119264585-1b4e8380-bbe4-11eb-873d-b83d813f3b2b.JPG)

-I worked a lot with this project, so I'd like to see some support for it.
+I worked a lot with this project, so I'd like to see some support for my work.
 The software can be downloaded from my Patreon for a  couple of bucks.
 Of course it's a one time payment.

 https://www.patreon.com/mateja